 They experience the highest poverty rates of any age group in San Francisco.
 Their educational deficits are compounded by the absence of emotional and financial support from family, as well as mental health and substance abuse challenges that are so common among youth on the streets.
 One in four youth reports histories of physical, emotional or sexual abuse; one in three reports histories of suicidal ideation or attempts; and one in two reports that their parents are unable or unwilling to care for them.

-Larkin Street Video: See our youth and programs in action
+Larkin Street Videos & Youth Stories: See our youth and programs in action